The Pakistani Economy – Another South Asian Default in The Making? | Friday Economist

 What is likely to happen, should Pakistan default?
 At a macroeconomic level, the country’s problems highlighted above will exacerbate manifold.
 Large and sudden exchange rate depreciation can be expected.
 This will be accompanied by very high inflation, shortages in fuel, medicine and other imports, as well as prolonged power blackouts.
 Economic growth will slow even further, and unemployment will rise sharply.
 Such a situation is likely to trigger further demonstrations, riots and a far more expanded political crisis than is currently persisting.
 The effects of these conditions will be worst felt by poorer segments of society with their livelihoods and purchasing power drastically diminished, and access to critical basic services like health acutely reduced.

-Verda Arif is a Teaching Fellow at LUMS
+Verda Arif is a Teaching Fellow at LUMS.

-Rabia Khan is a Teaching Fellow at LUMS
+Rabia Khan is a Teaching Fellow at LUMS.

 Authors: